-Thereafter four optional courses must be selected over semesters one and three.
+Thereafter four optional courses must be selected over semesters one and two.

 At least two must be selected from the Criminal Justice programme (LS5096, LS501R, LS551R, LS551S, LS5597) and at least one from the Human Rights programme (LS501D, LS5068, LS5549, LS5590, LS551G).
 One course may be selected from another LLM programme (excluding, LS501E, and LS551K).

 - Oil and Minerals for Good (LS501D) - Credits: 30